faxport/smart-contracts/README.md

 - design and issue your own cryptocurrency
 - kickstart a project with a trustless crowdsale
 - create a democratic autonomous organization
-- or build a new kind of decentralized applicatoon
+- or build a new kind of decentralized application

 #### Getting started